Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization: Convolutional neural networks (CNNs)

 \subsection{Conventional CNNs}

-CNNs were originally designed for image classification \cite{krizhevsky2012imagenet} and have been recently used for audio related tasks such as speech recognition \cite{abdel2014convolutional} and AT \cite{choi2016automatic, kong2018dcase}.
+CNNs were originally designed for image classification \cite{krizhevsky2012imagenet}, and have been recently used for audio related tasks such as speech recognition \cite{abdel2014convolutional} and AT \cite{choi2016automatic, kong2018dcase}.
 A conventional CNN consists of convolution layers, pooling layers and fully connected layers.
 The input to each convolutional layer is a tensor with a shape $ (N, C, W, H) $ representing the number of input samples, channels, width and height.
-For audio tagging the input width and height represent the number of time frames and frequency bins.
+For AT, the input width and height represent the number of time frames and frequency bins.
 Each convolutional layer consists of a set of learnable kernels.
-In the forward pass, the input tensor is convolved with kernels.
-The output of a convolutional layer is a tensor which is also called feature maps.
-The kernels in a convolutional layer can learn local time-frequency patterns in the spectrogram of an audio clip.
-Lower level convolutional layers can learn low level features and high level convolutional layers can learn high level features of the spectrogram.
+The output of a convolutional layer is a tensor called feature maps.
+The kernels in a convolutional layer can learn local time-frequency patterns in the spectrogram of an audio clip. \qk{In audio processing, low level features \cite{thickstun2016learning} can be waveforms or time-frequency representations such as spectrogram.
+High level features are those extracted from low level features by convolutional layers}.
 Recent CNN architectures apply batch normalization \cite{ioffe2015batch} after convolutional layers to speed up and stabilise training.
-Then nonlinear activation such as ReLU \cite{nair2010rectified} is applied to increase the nonlinearity of a CNN model.
-Pooling layers can reduce the dimension of feature maps.
-For AT and SED, the pooling is applied on both time and frequency axis.
-A time distributed fully connected layer is applied on the output of the last convolutional layer to predict the presence probability of sound events in the time axis.
+Nonlinear activation functions such as ReLU \cite{nair2010rectified} are applied after each batch normalization.
+For AT and SED, pooling layers are applied along both time and frequency axes.
+A time distributed fully connected layer is applied on the output of the last convolutional layer to predict the presence probability of sound events along the time axis.
 Then the predicted probabilities are aggregated over the time axis to obtain the clip-wise sound event presence probability.
-The aggregation can be, for example, maximum or average over the time axis.
+The aggregation can be, for example, maximum or average operations over the time axis.